 The work of Pinearq has been widely awarded, published and exhibited.
 Some of the awards received are:

-honorable mention in The Plan Award (2018) and NAN Award for Hospital Residencial do Mar, Lisbon (2010);
+honourable mention in The Plan Award (2018) and NAN Award for Hospital Residencial do Mar, Lisbon (2010);

 and FAD Architecture Award for Hospital del Mar, Barcelona (1992).

-In Pinearq, the management of quality, the environment and risk prevention are integrated into a single system which achieves the optimisation and minimisation of time and resources, improvements in management, a greater participation and trust among staff, meaning satisfaction both for workers and for suppliers and clients.
+In Pinearq, the management of quality, the environment and risk prevention are integrated into a single system which achieves the optimisation and minimisation of time and resources, improvements in management, greater participation and trust among staff, meaning satisfaction both for workers and for suppliers and clients.

 We are accredited with ISO 9001 quality seal, ISO 14001 environmental management seal, and ISO 45001 occupational health and safety seal.

 In addition, the financial sustainability of the projects is fundamental to Pinearq.
-For this reason we concentrate on collaborative architectural work supported by advanced design programmes; we offer specialised consultancy services to define business strategies in the world of health; we supervise construction works of various dimensions; we design the environment and signage of spaces in health architecture; we collaborate in the development of first class facilities for the welfare of their users.
+For this reason, we concentrate on collaborative architectural work supported by advanced design programmes; we offer specialised consultancy services to define business strategies in the world of health; we supervise construction works of various dimensions; we design the environment and signage of spaces in health architecture; we collaborate in the development of first-class facilities for the welfare of their users.